Galactooligosaccharide: Immune response

 Human gut microbiota play a key role in the intestinal immune system.
 Galactooligosaccharides (GOS) support natural defenses of the human body via the gut microflora, indirectly by increasing the number of bacteria in the gut and inhibiting the binding or survival of Escherichia coli, Salmonella typhimurium and Clostridia.
 GOS can positively influence the immune system indirectly through the production of antimicrobial substances, reducing the proliferation of pathogenic bacteria.

 Constipation

-Constipation is a potential problem, particularly among infants, elderly and pregnant women.
+Constipation is a potential problem, particularly among infants, the elderly, and pregnant women.
 In infants, formula feeding may be associated with constipation and hard stools.
 Galactooligosaccharides may improve stool frequency and relieve symptoms related to constipation.